-A touch pad is available on most laptops and provides the functionality of a mouse.
+A touchpad is available on most laptops and provides the functionality of a mouse.
 It has a touch-sensitive surface that senses the motion and position of your fingers.
-You can use the touch pad to move the cursor, drag or move selected items, and click by tapping the surface.
-Gesture-enabled touch pads support gestures such as zoom, pinch, rotate, scroll, and so on.
-You can also purchase external touch pads.
-A precision touch pad is a new class of input device that provides high precision pointer input and gesture functionality.
-Precision touch pads interact with the operating system directly without the need for a driver.
+You can use the touchpad to move the cursor, drag or move selected items, and click by tapping the surface.
+Gesture-enabled touchpads support gestures such as zoom, pinch, rotate, scroll, and so on.
+You can also purchase external touchpads.
+A precision touchpad is a new class of input device that provides high precision pointer input and gesture functionality.
+Precision touchpads interact with the operating system directly without the need for a driver.

-NOTE: For information on using the touch pad, see "Using your touch pad".
+(i) NOTE: For more information, see Using your touchpad.